adrielklein/adventures/_posts/2016-07-03-great-plains.markdown

 For next thousand miles or so we would ride along the Rockies, criss-crossing over them seemingly every day.

 <img src="https://adrielklein.github.io/adventures/assets/images/col2.jpg" width="100%">

+I'll always remember one encounter that we had along the homestretch of Kansas when we stopped off at a gas station to get some supplies.
+Given how friendly folks are in that part of the country, a trucker made conversation with us.
+He asked us where we were going and we told him going out West and heading to Colorado next.
+He looked at us sternly and replied, "It's not bad here in Kansas but once you hit them Rockies in Colorado, that's God's country."

+He wasn't wrong.